We are now accepting applications for this coming 2022-2023 school year. Starting September 2022, the Space Availability is:

 - Prekindergarten Four-year-old’s – 2 spaces

-This Summer 2022, we will be offering SAC programming to help our community in Fairfax Public Schools!
+Summer Camp 2022 has started!
+We are offering SAC programming to help our community in Fairfax Public Schools!

-- For school-age children, ages 5 to 7 years old, and grades K-2, we have seven spaces available.
+- For school-age children, ages 5 to 7 years old, and grades K-2, we still have 4 spaces available.

-Please give us a call to reserve an in-person tour of our lovely center in Vienna!
+Please give us a call to reserve a time slot for an ‘in-person’ tour of our lovely campus in Vienna!

 Programs Objectives for Children at our Child Care Centre in Virginia